Media-Smart/vedastr/README.md

 ```

 ## Prepare data
+a.
 Download Lmdb data from [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark), which contains training data, validation data and evaluation data.

-Make directory data as follows.
+b.
+Make directory data as follows.:

 ```shell
 cd ${vedastr_root}
 mkdir ${vedastr_root}/data
 ```

+c.
 Put the download Lmdb data into this data directory, the structure of data directory will look like as follows:

 ```shell
 data